rodoshi16/FraudIQ---ML/README.md

 ## 🚀 **Key Features**

 - **Logistic Regression Model**
-  Trained on a dataset of 284,807 transactions with a validation accuracy of **97.5%**.
+  Trained on 284,807 credit card transactions with a validation accuracy of **97.5%**.

 - **Risk Scoring System**
-  Assigns a fraud risk score (0–100) based on model probability, categorized into **Low**, **Medium**, or **High Risk**.
+  Calculates a fraud risk score (0–100) and classifies transactions into **Low**, **Medium**, or **High Risk**.

-- **Real-Time Fraud Analysis**
+- **Real-Time Analysis**
-  Processes transaction data and returns instant risk evaluations.
+  Users input transaction amount and time, and receive immediate risk evaluations.

 - **Risk Summary Report**
-  Generates a PDF report summarizing total transactions, percentage of each risk category, and key statistics like average and max score.
+  Generates a downloadable PDF summarizing the number of transactions, risk distribution, average score, and max score.

 ---

 ## 🧑‍💻 **Tech Stack**

 - **Frontend**: React.js
-  Styled to resemble the **S&P Global Market Intelligence** UI.
+  Interactive dashboard with chart visualizations using Recharts.

 - **Backend**: Flask
-  REST API to serve model predictions and generate reports.
+  REST API serving real-time predictions and generating risk reports.

 - **Machine Learning**:
-  Logistic Regression (with **SMOTE** for handling class imbalance).
+  Logistic Regression using scikit-learn, with **SMOTE** to address class imbalance.

 ---

 ## 📊 **How It Works**

-1. **Transaction Input**
+1. **User Input**
-   Users enter transaction amount and time via the React dashboard.
+   Enter transaction amount and time through the React dashboard.

-2. **Risk Prediction**
+2. **Prediction**
-   Backend returns a risk score from the trained logistic regression model, assigning a risk category.
+   Backend model returns a risk score and level based on the trained logistic regression model.

-3. **Insights Dashboard**
+3. **Visualization**
-   Displays results through interactive charts (built with Recharts) styled after the S&P UI.
+   View results through a dynamic chart and summary card.

+4. **Report Generation**
+   Instantly generate a downloadable PDF with all relevant transaction risk data.

 ---